arunodame/arunodame.github.com/_posts/2012-12-23-github-is-down-and-I-cant-deploy.md

 image: /images/blog/github-outage-logo.jpg
 ---

+>I wrote this post while github is down.
+But I couldn't make it online at that time since my blog is powered by github pages.

 Today(2012 December 23), [Github](https://github.com) is experiencing major [system outage](http://news.ycombinator.com/item?id=4957935).
 Github has a very good uptime and this is not about them.
 This is about Heroku.
 Yes, [Heroku](https://heroku.com).
 Why?
 If it is an AWS outage this seems fair :) but how come Github?

 ##Here is Why?